 Securement of airways is important to prevent airway dislodgment.
 Capnography monitoring can identify dislodgement that is not evident externally.
-Training staff to identify potential dislodgement and adopting and implementing standards for securement can reduce the incidence of dislodged airways.
+Training staff to identify potential dislodgement and adopt and implement standards for securement can reduce the incidence of dislodged airways.

-+ Implement capnography monitoring for all intubated patients in the ICU (model the anesthesia standard) as one mechanism to identify airway dislodgment.

-- + Use tracheostomies that have a disposable inner cannula to prevent lumen narrowing and airway blockage. - Consider a method for 1) identifying patients with a difficult airway to ensure appropriate vigilance, and 2) making sure that necessary personnel and equipment are available if unintended extubation occurs. - + Standardize the securement method of endotracheal tubes and tracheostomies to minimize airway dislodgement. - + Develop a treatment standard to electively exchange airways that have narrowed and/or demonstrate pilot balloon leaks. - + Encourage family to call Rapid Response Team if they are worried or see evidence of respiratory issues.
+- > Implement capnography monitoring for all intubated patients in the ICU (model the anesthesia standard) as one mechanism to identify airway dislodgment. - > Use tracheostomies that have a disposable inner cannula to prevent lumen narrowing and airway blockage. - > Consider a method for first, identifying patients with a difficult airway to ensure appropriate vigilance and second, making sure that necessary personnel and equipment are available if unintended extubation occurs. - > Standardize the securement method of endotracheal tubes and tracheostomies to minimize airway dislodgement. - > Develop a treatment standard to electively exchange airways that have narrowed or demonstrate pilot balloon leaks. - > Encourage families to call the rapid response team if they are worried or see evidence of respiratory issues.

-- + Percent of intubated patients with capnography monitoring. - + Percent compliance with standard airway securement. - + Percent of unintended endotracheal tube removals that had a bedside debriefing held in response to the unintended extubation.
+- Percent of intubated patients with capnography monitoring - Percent compliance with standard airway securement - Percent of unintended endotracheal tube removals that had a bedside debriefing held in response to the unintended extubation